diclofenac topical gel

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Asthma: People who have or have had asthma should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Asthma: As with other anti-inflammatory medications, rarely, diclofenac gel can cause difficulty breathing.
+If you have asthma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you have any unusual difficulty breathing while using this medication, contact your doctor immediately.

 Drowsiness/reduced alertness: Some people have reported headache, dizziness, lightheadedness, and confusion while using this medication.
 Avoid operating motor vehicles and doing other potentially hazardous activities until you have determined the effect this medication has on you.